mikro-orm/mikro-orm/docs/naming-strategy.md

 ## Naming strategy in mongo driver

 `MongoNamingStrategy` will simply use all field names as they are defined.
-Collection names will be named by lower-casing entity name while dividing words by dash:
+Collection names will be translated into lower-cased dashed form:

-`MyCoolEntity` will be transformed to `my-cool-entity` collection name.
+`MyCoolEntity` will be translated into `my-cool-entity` collection name.

 ## Naming strategy in SQL drivers